 - Do families need to own their own car?

 No; however, families need to bring a car (ideally the car the child spends the most time in) to the check-up events for proper car seat inspection.
-An inspection/installation training is required for each seat that is distributed.
+Inspection/installation training is required for each seat that is distributed.

 - If a family can’t attend a check-up event, is there another way to have a car seat inspected or obtain a car seat?

 Families are strongly encouraged to attend a check-up event.
-Car seats can be distributed at the Pacific Safety Center on a case by case basis, but availability is EXTREMLEY limited and must be pre-approved by the Keep ‘Em Safe Program Coordinator.
+Car seats can be distributed at the Pacific Safety Center on a case by case basis, but availability is EXTREMLEY limited and must be pre-approved by the Child Passenger Safety Director.

 - How long is the process to learn how to install a car seat?